 - Microseris lanceolata – Murnong

 BUSH TUCKER RECIPES

 There are so many different bush tucker recipes to explore!
 We have highlighted two favourites below.
-See here Bush Tucker Recipes for detailed recipes of our favourite bush tucker delights!
-These recipes cover drinks, pizza & pasta’s, soups, fish, meat, sweets and condiments.
+Download our Bush tucker recipes resource for detailed recipes of our favourite bush tucker delights!
+These recipes cover drinks, pizza and pastas, soups, fish, meat, sweets and condiments.
 Enjoy!

 - 3 cups self-raising flour

 - 1/2 tsp sea salt

 - 1 tsp white sugar